Muhsigbokz/muhsigbokz_ptu_resources/README.md

 Easily customizable.
 For Resource Bars, Name and Disposition there are all necessary values in the script.
 In the middle of it, select your desired configuration.

+### Metronome

+In `src/player-macros/metronome.js`

+Pull a random Metronome legal Move and display it in chat, draggable to be quickly added to any actor for usage.
+Simple as that.

+#### How to add custom moves

+I assume you have a specific Item Compendium created with moves you want to be able to draw. you can add multiple such Item Compendiums by repeating the steps layed out.

+1. Find the package and name of the Compendium.
+Likely something around `world.myawesomemoves`.
+   1. Open the development console of your browser.
+(Likely F12)
+   2. Open the console.
+   3. Copy the following command and substitute `<My Custom Moves>` with your Compendiums label as seen in the list of your Compendiums.
+   4. ```game.packs.filter(pack => pack.metadata.label == "<My Custom Moves>").map(pack => `${pack.metadata.package}.${pack.metadata.name}`)```
+   5. You should get a string like `world.mymoves` or `someaddon.coolmoves`.
+If you get multiple, try them out.
+2. Look in the macro for the line starting `const moveSourcesArray = [`
+3. Comment out the block and uncomment the one below.
+It should have to entries in an array: the default PTU moves and an example that won't work for you.
+4. Change the four values as follow:
+   1. `name`:  Some name you can recognize yourself
+   2. `weight`: How much more probable you want this move pool drawn compared to others.
+E.g., if you set it to `10` it is as if each move in this Compendium is ten times in the big bucket you draw from.
+   3. `map`: only substitute `world.mymoves` with the string you got before.
+   4. `keys`: only substitute `world.mymoves` with the string you got before.
+5. Done

 ### TEMPLATE Sage Shield Macro for Specific Player

 In `src/player-macros/sage-shield.js`